Americans for Democratic Action

 Today

 Our chapter’s mission is to promote good government, progressive values, and the advancement of democracy while advocating for social and economic justice.
 We do this by evaluating and endorsing candidates for public and elected office and hosting educational programs for the general public.
 We have also made a commitment as a Board to focus on racial equity in everything we do.
 For the 2021 Primary election, we intend to focus on in depth evaluations & endorsements of judicial candidates for all levels of Pennsylvania Courts.
 Over the last year, we have co-hosted Town Halls on topics such as Public Banking and Reparations.
-In 2022, we are looking forward to celebrating our 75th Anniversary!
+In 2022 we celebrated our 75th Anniversary, join us for the next 75 years!